by Shirley Holder Platt

 - Did the stars “amaze your character,” or did they twinkle and shine so brightly that your character gasped out loud?

 - Did he “hang his head and walk home,” or did he dejectedly trudge back to his stinky house?

 - Did she “sit on her couch,” or stagger in to sit on an itchy sofa with her head in her hands?

 - Did he “sing off key,” or did your character’s ears ache from the squeaky voice that couldn’t hit the right notes?

 If what you write doesn’t excite you, why would it excite anyone else?

-3. Keep your sentences short and concise.
+Step 3: Keep your sentences short and concise.
 To do this, make every word count.
-Ernest Hemingway, for example, was a master of this type of sparse writing that still manages to bring the reader into the story.
+Ernest Hemingway, for example, was a master of this type of sparse writing that still manages to draw readers into the story.